-Did you know you can access financial benefits and support during the COVID-19 outbreak?
-All First Nations people have access to these financial benefits, regardless of where you live.
+Did you know you can access financial benefits and support during the COVID-19 pandemic?
+All First Nation people have access to these financial benefits, regardless of where you live.

-For a comprehensive list of all financial benefits that may apply to you, your family and community, please visit: https://www.canada.ca/en/department-finance/economic-response-plan.html#individuals
+For a comprehensive list of all financial benefits that may apply to you, your family and community, visit: Canada’s COVID-19 Economic Response Plan

 - Canadian banks have committed to work with their customers on a case-by-case basis to find solutions to help them manage hardships caused by COVID-19.